howardzhg/howardzhg/index.md

 Meanwhile, I served as Assistant Director of promotional videos and documentaries assisting in script writing and post-production for 20 documentary and promotional films because of my outstanding leadership and writing skill.

-In 2019, graduating with a great honor of **Outstanding Graduate** (**Top 3% in School of Science**), I received a Bachelor of Science in Mathematics and Applied Mathematics from Hainan University, the best one in Hainan Province, China.
+In 2019, graduating with a great honor of **Summa Cum Laude Graduate** (**Top 3% in School of Science**), I received a Bachelor of Science in Mathematics and Applied Mathematics from Hainan University, the best one in Hainan Province, China.
 My undergraduate thesis was on "A handwritten digit recognition algorithm based on spiking neural network", which was successfully chosen as **Outstanding Undergraduate Thesis (Design) in Hainan University**(**TOP 3%**).

 I won **International 1st Prize** (**TOP 0.88%**) in China Undergraduate Mathematical Contest in Modeling (**CUMCM**) in 2017 (almost 110,000 participants from Australia, Singapore and China).